 Does the College of Education offer any alternative teacher preparation programs for people who did not get an undergraduate degree in education but who now wish to obtain a teaching certificate?

 Yes.
 The College of Education offers the Master of Arts in Teaching and alternative preparation programs leading to initial teacher certification in many fields.
-Students wishing to obtain their first teaching certificate in a field can contact the Student Success Center for instructions on completing the required transcript evaluation and to obtain information on available alternative programs.
+Students wishing to obtain their first teaching certificate in a field can contact the Graduate Academic Services Center for instructions on completing the required transcript evaluation and to obtain information on available alternative programs.

 How many hours are your master’s programs?

 Standard Master of Education (M.Ed.) programs are 36 graduate semester hours.
-The M.Ed. in Counselor Education offers three different concentration areas which vary from 48-60 graduate semester hours.
+The M.Ed. in Counselor Education offers two different concentration areas which vary from 48-60 graduate semester hours.
 Concentration areas in the Master of Arts in Teaching (MAT) degree vary from 36-51 graduate semester hours and may require additional prerequisite coursework.
 Each MAT applicant’s transcript must be evaluated individually prior to admission (see question above).

 How many hours are your education specialist (Ed.S.) programs?